Internship mobility

 1 - 0 bis 80€

-The International Mobility Grant (AMI ) is not awarded for internships, except in the specific case of students who have been awarded a grant on social criteria in the year of mobility and who are not eligible for an Erasmus+ grant or a regional grant.
+The Aide à la Mobilité Internationale (AMI) is not available for internships, except in the special case of students who are eligible for an Erasmus+ grant or a regional grant.

 4 à 7 4 monthly payments maximum